Uyuni Salt Flats & Desert Adventure

 Day 2: Uyuni

 Arrive in Uyuni and meet the rest of your group at the meeting point.
 We’ll then head to Uyuni’s ‘train graveyard’, home to the first locomotives that ever ran in Bolivia.
 Next up, a visit to a local salt factory in the village of Colchani, which processes the salt that is mined from Uyuni.
 This afternoon, we make our way to the salt flats themselves.
 Marvel at these incredible white flats, and visit a hotel made completely out of salt!
-We’ll then hike to the top of Incahuasi island to see giant cacti and interesting rock formations, before spending the night in a salt hotel in Atulcha.
+We’ll then hike to the top of Incahuasi island to see giant cacti and interesting rock formations, before spending the night in a salt hotel in Candeleria.
 What a day!
+Please note during the monsoon/rainy season, locations and activities may be subject to change.

 Day 3: Deserts and Lagoons